Division: Composition & Theory

 Neil Thornock began his college-level music studies as an organist and carillonneur at Brigham Young University.
 He received a Doctorate of Music in composition from the Indiana University Jacobs School of Music in 2006.
-During academic year 2006-2007, he was a visiting assistant professor of music and assistant to the Provost for accreditation at Southern Virginia University.
-He joined the BYU faculty in the 2007-2008 academic year.
-He teaches courses in composition and theory.
+During the academic year 2006-2007, he was a visiting assistant professor of music and assistant to the Provost for accreditation at Southern Virginia University.
+He joined the BYU faculty in the 2007-2008 academic year and teaches courses in composition and theory.

 He and his wife Tammy have four children.